sharife/goldenthread-v2/site/content/productions/no-summary-conversations-with-artists-that-dont-fit-in-a-box.md

         image: https://ucarecdn.com/f4135e19-64b7-4e09-8e8a-9d9b30776a1e/
       - pre: ""
         itemend: 2021-09-14T22:52:19.880Z
-        text: >-
-          On August 1st, 2021, ‘Theatre from the Streets’ was launched as an international pilot program aiming to bring forth truthful stories and realities of the people of Palestine, India and Venezuela to contrast biased political and mainstream narratives.
+        text: "On August 1st, 2021, ‘Theatre from the Streets’ was launched as an international pilot program aiming to bring forth truthful stories and realities of the people of Palestine, India and Venezuela to contrast biased political and mainstream narratives.
 The program continues on